-There is an increased need for attorneys to assist K-12 students who are being harassed or bullied in U.S. schools.
+There is an increased need for attorneys to assist K-12 students who are being harassed and bullied in U.S. schools.

 Bullying and harassment of students is recognized as a public health concern due to the well-documented harms to students’ learning, as well as life-long emotional and physical well-being.

-It is highly probable that efforts of the federal government to protect the interests of students who are being bullied and harassed, especially the U.S. Department of Education’s Office for Civil Rights (OCR), will be substantially reduced.
+Efforts of the federal government to protect the interests of students who are being bullied and harassed, especially the U.S. Department of Education’s Office for Civil Rights (OCR), are being substantially reduced.

 To prevail in these cases will require successfully combating the common defense of schools — that every time the student reported, the principal investigated and responded.
 The effectiveness of this defense was evident in two recent circuit court decisions in the 4th and 6th circuits.